Blog Layout

 Sometimes it is challenging to identify which recruiters work in different segments and niches.
 A referral from a friend who has already identified several is a great resource.
 Additionally, it’s also good to know if this is a good recruiter who was knowledgeable, professional and helpful, or one who was largely a waste of time and effort.

-Gain an introduction to the recruiters
+Gain an Introduction to the Recruiters

 It’s valuable to have the names and contact information of good recruiters in your field.
 It’s even more valuable to have a direct introduction from a colleague in the field.
 Ask the connection to make a quick email or LinkedIn introduction to the recruiter and the chances of getting their attention.
 Your connection wants to help.
 Don’t fear asking them for help.
 You are not a burden to them.
 It is giving them an opportunity to feel great about themselves for helping others.
 Don’t deny them that opportunity.

-Lastly, ask your network for their nomination to recruiters who contact them.
+Lastly, ask your network for their referral to recruiters who contact them.
 Your connections are accomplished in the field just like you.
 Recruiters reach out frequently to see if they are interested in the job they represent and/or who they might know to nominate.
 When you ask the peer to think of you it keeps you at the top of their mind for a while.
 The next recruiter who reaches out to them will likely yield a nomination and an outreach from the recruiter to set up a call.

-Thank the connection for their help
+Thank the Connection for Their Help

 It’s always important to say thank you when someone provides their help.
 Sadly, many times people simply don’t bother.
 Not only is it impolite, it’s also a missed opportunity.
 When you thank someone for a referral to a recruiter and then keep them apprised of any subsequent developments they will likely keep you in mind for others as well.
 The candidates who don’t bother to thank the people in their network for helping usually get no more than the first referral.